DUNEDIN CONSORT IS FOUNDED BY BEN PARRY AND SUSAN HAMILTON

 OUR RECORDING OF MOZART’S REQUIEM WINS A SECOND GRAMOPHONE AWARD!

-TODAY AND THE FUTURE ARE LOOKING BRIGHTER THAN EVER
+TODAY THE FUTURE IS BRIGHTER THAN EVER

-Some of the best known composers worked during this period, Handel, Bach, Vivaldi, Monteverdi… These names are deeply ingrained in our musical heritage and most people have heard one of their pieces before.
+Some of the best known composers worked during this period, Handel, Bach, Vivaldi, Monteverdi… These names are deeply ingrained in our musical heritage and most people will have heard one of their pieces before.

 We of course believe that, yes, this music is still relevant (otherwise we wouldn’t do it) and that the challenges that arise during the journey reveal details about our cultural heritage and challenge preconceptions about how we approach music today.